 (c) Name of the initial alternative facility or location where the resident was sent.

-[(3)] (4) When the [assisted living] program relocates residents, the program shall send [a brief medical fact sheet] with each resident [that includes at a minimum the resident's:] an emergency data sheet, as in Regulation .29 of this chapter.
+[(3)] (4) When the assisted living program relocates residents, the program shall send [a brief medical fact sheet] with each resident [that includes at a minimum the resident's:] an emergency data sheet, as in Regulation .28 of this chapter.

 [(a) Name;